 As a result of these figures, the term ‘obesity epidemic’ is gaining traction.
 As this pervasive social issue becomes more prevalent, more efforts are being made to offset its further growth.
 At the forefront of these attempts endeavor to provide the public with relevant information about the causes, risks, and prevention measures for obesity.

 Hopefully, this article will in some small part contribute to the effort of raising awareness about obesity.

 Obesity is generally measured through the use of the body mass index (BMI).
 It is a measurement that you get by dividing a person’s weight by the square of their height.
 A BMI between 19-25 kg/m2 represents normal weight, over 25 kg/m2 indicates being overweight, and 30 kg/m2 is taken as the threshold for obesity.

 On its own, BMI is insufficient for establishing if an individual has all health-related issues associated with obesity.
 The measurements which provide BMI are often self-reported, which makes personal bias an issue.
 Genetic differences limit the applicability of a universal BMI standard as well.
 For example, individuals of Asian descent have a higher proportion of body fat.

 Additional means of establishing obesity have been proposed.
 Waist circumference (WC) is measured through intra-abdominal and subcutaneous fat by magnetic resonance imaging.
-Waist-to-height-ratio (WHtR) is another commonly used measure for establishing obesity.
+The waist-to-height ratio (WHtR) is another commonly used measure for establishing obesity.

-Obesity has been consistently linked to increased likelihood of type 2 diabetes, hypertension, obstructive sleep apnea, nonalcoholic fatty liver disease, obesity-related cancers, and even depression.
-It is further correlated with premature death and decreases in life-expectancy across all ages and genders.
+Obesity has been consistently linked to the increased likelihood of type 2 diabetes, hypertension, obstructive sleep apnea, nonalcoholic fatty liver disease, obesity-related cancers, and even depression.
+It is further correlated with premature death and decreases in life expectancy across all ages and genders.

 Obese individuals also report decreases in general quality of life as a result of their condition.